 We’ve already explained how you can plan your fast-tracking on our Gantt chart, which filters for the critical path, but once you have your schedule fast-tracked you need to make sure it keeps on track.
 That’s where our real-time dashboard comes in.
 Unlike other tools, our dashboard doesn’t have to be configured.
 It’s ready to go, automatically collecting and calculating live data that is then displayed in easy-to-read charts and graphs.
 It’s like an instant status report whenever you need it.

 Work How You Want to Work

 Your teams need to execute all activities at once, but it’s unlikely they’ll want to use a Gantt chart.
 Our multiple project views allow teams to work how they want.
-Robust task lists, kanban boards that visualize workflow or a calendar that keeps important dates front and center, teams can work how they want.
+With robust task lists, kanban boards that visualize workflow or a calendar that keeps important dates front and center, teams can work how they want.
 All data is updated simultaneously across every tool so everyone is working on the most current data.
 This is especially helpful for hybrid teams who might be working in different locations.

 Generate Instant Reports

 Our collaborative platform keeps your teams connected and productive, but you also have to update stakeholders.
-They’re not going to need the same granular information teams to require to execute activities, which is why ProjectManager’s reporting feature can be filtered to show just the data stakeholders want to see.
+They’re not going to need the same granular information teams require to execute activities, which is why ProjectManager’s reporting feature can be filtered to show just the data stakeholders want to see.
 Get reports on costs, tasks, workload and more.
 They’re all easy to share with stakeholders whether they want a PDF or printout.

 ProjectManager is award-winning software that organizes work to keep you productive and organized.
 Control your schedule with Gantt charts, monitor in real-time and easily reallocate resources to help you fast track your projects and get them in early without substituting quality or breaking your budget.
 Try ProjectManager today for free!